jamesoh3928/HaskGit/docs/Proposal.md

   - Git Object hash function
   - Git Object cat function
   - Unit test for above functions

-  Defining data types would be straight forward as this was already discussed in this proposal.
+  - `git init`, `git add`, and `git status` commands

   We will first focus on establishing main functionality such as argument parser, hash, cat function while creating unit test along the way.
 After the first checkpoint, the git commands in the MVP scope will be split for each member to implment.

 ### Stretch Goals

-Git is a system for distributed version control.
+TODO: Chen - you can refer to things I wrote in google docs Git is a system for distributed version control.
   Besides the core features for basic Git usage, it offers a